oniemiddle/LibreAutomate/Other/DocFX/_doc/changes/future.md

 In **Options** added tab **AI** for selecting AI models and setting API keys.

 MCP server.
-Provides LA documentation for local AI tools such as Copilot in Visual Studio.
-TODO: link to article "AI features".
+Provides LA documentation for local AI tools such as Visual Studio Copilot.

 New features in the **Icons** tool:
 - Use AI to find icons by name or/and image.